 Most people find that the following rules help them make the transition easier for all concerned:

 Divorcing spouses who have clear boundaries about what is and is not expected and acceptable can make the transition from living together to living separately more smoothly.
 Mixed messages are often the source of hurt feelings and anger.
 Acts of kindness can be misinterpreted as invitations to rekindle a relationship.
 Often, it is helpful to put into words sentiments like, “I want to be able to be nice to you without your thinking that we will be getting back together,” or, “It’s too painful for me to have your furniture in the house, so we need to find a time for you to move it out.”
 These feelings, if left unexpressed, can get in the way of making progress in the divorce process.
-So, as uncomfortable as it is to say these things to someone with whom you have shared a life, the short-term discomfort may pave the way for long-term healthy restructured relationships.

 New relationships pose challenges for separated and divorcing couples in a variety of areas.
 In most situations, one person has mentally and emotionally “moved on” more than the other.
 Although there are certainly exceptions to this rule, it should never be assumed that a person will not be hurt, embarrassed, or otherwise affected by the fact that his or her spouse is involved in a relationship before the marriage is terminated.
 This delicate subject should be addressed directly, and with a high degree of respect for the feelings of both spouses.